Shining Hope Farms’ Therapy Services Program

 Doctors' RX Required

-Each client must provide a doctor’s prescription for therapy.
-When paperwork is received, the therapist conducts a thorough initial evaluation of each client and formulates functional goals.
-Progress updates are conducted every six months to evaluate client progress.
+Each patient must provide a doctor’s prescription for therapy.
+When paperwork is received, the therapist conducts a thorough initial evaluation of each patient and formulates functional goals.
+Progress updates are conducted every six months to evaluate patient progress.

 We are in network with NC Medicaid, SC Medicaid, as well as most of the major insurance companies in order to provide PT, OT, and SLP at our facilities, which include on site therapy clinics.
 Consumers are responsible for their co pays and deductibles at the time of service.